0xffchain/multisig-contract/README.md

 4. Bad signature accepeted: Check that `ecrecover` returns a nonzero address and that the address is in the current signer set.
 5. Signature maliability: [will be addressed later on, on further research]
 6. Old signer set valid in new: Maintain a single set of only present signers; invalidate old signers, and ensure the nonce is independent of the signer set.

+---- Will continue after response from team ---

 ## Test cases
 1. Deployment / Constructor